 The preserve is open from mid-May to early October for interpretive tours.
 These tours run Thursday-Sunday, from 6 p.m.- 9 p.m.
-Some sunrise tours of the bats returning from their nocturnal hunts also are offered.
+Some sunrise viewings of the bats returning from their nocturnal hunts also are offered.

 The preserve is open to visitors each summer.
 There is a $5 entrance fee.
 Children 5 and under are free.